capnproto/capnproto/doc/rpc.md

 <img src='images/time-travel.png' style='max-width:639px'>

 Cap'n Proto RPC employs TIME TRAVEL!
-The results of an RPC call are returned to the client instantly, before the server even receives the request to start working on it!
+The results of an RPC call are returned to the client instantly, before the server even receives the initial request!

 There is, of course, a catch:  The results can only be used as part of a new request sent to the same server.
 If you want to use the results for anything else, you must wait.